alexch/codelikethis/public/lessons/learn_to_code_with_javascript/numbers.md

 # Type Conversion

-The clearest solution is that you, the programmer, explicitly declare which type you want to win.
+The clearest answer is that you, the programmer, explicitly declare which type you want to win.

 # Converting a Number to a String